 What you'll need before you start

-For properties in unincorporated Miami-Dade — most of Kendall, Cutler Bay (some areas), Country Walk, Hammocks, parts of West Kendall and South Dade — permits run through the county's RER (Regulatory and Economic Resources) system.
+For properties in unincorporated Miami-Dade — most of Kendall, Country Walk, The Hammocks, parts of West Kendall and South Dade — permits run through the county's RER (Regulatory and Economic Resources) system.

 City of Miami